The Sharing Group Discussion on Prophetic Infallibility

 Brother Marquis Dawkins: While nowhere near as versed as you, my thoughts are that the Qur’an constantly Refers back to the previous scriptures and affirms them as true and from God, no matter how much some Muslims love tossing around the “corrupted” label when some of the scriptures seem not to mesh.
 I tend to see more correlation than opposition in between the scriptures.

 Brother Nick Orzech: It does say that “they distort it with their tongues”.
 That seems pretty clear to me that it is a doctrinal distortion more than a scriptural one.
-Still, the problems of discontinuity still come up with prophetic infallibility, which is see as a useful doctrine, but taking away from the power of having a human messenger.
+Still, the problems of discontinuity still come up with prophetic infallibility, which is seen as a useful doctrine, but taking away from the power of having a human messenger.
 That is one of the reasons the Hebrew prophets were so great and compelling in my eyes.

-Brother Marquis Dawkins: On that I agree.
+Brother Marquis Dawkins: On that, I agree.
 I also think that is more of a cultural or doctrinal distortion than a scriptural one.
 To me, the error of the prophets indeed reveals their human sides and weaknesses.

 Brother Nick Orzech: I am trying to figure out the history of the doctrine of infallibility in the ‘aqidah.